 For almost seven decades, Munley Law’s Bethlehem, PA workers’ compensation lawyers have championed the rights of those who have lost loved ones in work-related accidents and illnesses.
 As a result of our extensive knowledge of Pennsylvania workers’ comp law, we’ve secured multi-million-dollar settlements and verdicts that have helped our clients face the future with confidence.]

-Four of our attorneys, including Marion Munley, Daniel Munley, J. Christopher Munley, and John Mulcahey, are board-certified in Civil Trial Law and Civil Trial Advocacy by the National Board of Trial Advocacy.
+Four of our attorneys, including Marion Munley, Daniel Munley, J. Christopher Munley, and John Mulcahey, are board-certified in Civil Trial Law and Civil Practice Advocacy by the National Board of Trial Advocacy.
 Caroline Munley is named a certified workers’ compensation specialist by the Pennsylvania Bar Association’s Section on Workers’ Compensation Law.
 Best Lawyers named J. Christopher Lawyer of the Year for Workers’ Compensation, while the National Trial Lawyers named Caroline among the Top 25 Women Trial Lawyers in Pennsylvania.
 She was also awarded Martindale-Hubbell’s Silver Client Champion Award.
 Marion and Caroline are members of the International Society of Barristers and Litigation Counsel of America, in which Caroline is a Fellow and Marion a Senior Fellow.
 The Legal Intelligencer named Marion a Pennsylvania Trailblazer, and all our partners were named to the Irish Legal 100 list.

 At Munley Law, we take our clients seriously and treat them like family.
 Let us assess your case and provide you with valuable guidance.